 The upland area is typically dominated by upland plants, has upland colored soils, and no evidence of water or wetland hydrology.
 Trees are healthy and don't look stressed by water.
 The wetland boundary is in between two known points: the wetland and the upland.
 We use flags to pinpoint the line, a transitional point where the wetland plants and soils drop off and the upland plants and soils take over.
 There is generally a rise in slope associated with this change in plants, soils, and water.
 The more steeply sloped the site, the sharper the line.
 Very gradual slopes can have a more diffuse and difficult line to pinpoint.

-The wetland delineation includes a staked line in the field and a wetland delineation report that details what is and is not wetland on the site.
-This report is typically sent to regulators at the U.S. Army Corps of Engineers and the Department of Natural Resources for their concurrence.
+The assured wetland delineation includes a staked line in the field and a wetland delineation report that details what is and is not wetland on the site.
+This report is typically sent to regulators at the U.S. Army Corps of Engineers and uploaded into the web portal of the Department of Natural Resources.
 The client also needs to have the flag locations surveyed and placed on any plans.
 A wetland line is generally valid for five years.

 Alice Thompson is an assured professional wetland delineator as determined by the Wisconsin Natural Resources since 2006.
 The delineations that she performs do not require WDNR concurrence, and there will be no delay in using the results of her work in state waterway and wetland decisions.
 Complex or very challenging sites may still require local inspection by DNR staff.